Is it just me, or does your cat always come up to you and sniff you anytime you eat anything.

 CAN CATS EAT BANANA PEELS?

-No, they cannot.
+No, cats cannot eat a banana peel.
 Banana peels are too thick for cats to digest and can also be a choking hazard for cats.

 I would avoid feeding banana peels to your cat at all costs.